-In response, LG Electronics has established a step-by-step process and is committed to providing our customers with information about the chemicals in products, as required for compliance with REACH.
-For the first stage of the response, LG Electronics requires all relevant supplier to (pre)-register substances and preparations used in industrial (including engineering) processes and will also monitor and support (pre)-registration by our suppliers.
+In response, LGE has established a step-by-step process and is committed to providing our customers with information about the chemicals in products, as required for compliance with REACH.
+For the first stage of the response, LGE requires all relevant supplier to (pre)-register substances and preparations used in industrial (including engineering) processes and will also monitor and support (pre)-registration by our suppliers.

 LGE‘s obligation to provide SVHC information is only applicable if a substance included on the candidate list is present in an article in a concentration above 0.1% weight by weight(w/w), as per REACH.
 The SVHC "candidate list" can be updated at any time i.e. it is a "living list".
 As soon as a SVHC appears on the "candidate list", suppliers of articles containing the SVHC must forward information on the listed SVHC contained in the article (above a concentration of 0.1% (w/w) to article recipients.
 An updated version of the “candidate list” can be found in the ECHA website: http://echa.europa.eu

 LGE's REACH Article 33 information on SVHC: LG REACH Letter July 2019 (PDF, 188kb)